Six dead and more missing after migrant boat capsizes in Channel

 Migrants were using shoes to bale water out of the sinking boat, according to one volunteer

-At least six people have died with others still missing after a migrant boat capsized in the English Channel.
+At least six people have died with others still believed to be missing after a migrant boat capsized in the English Channel.

 Dozens of people were rescued in an operation involving French and British authorities after a boat struggled in the water on Saturday morning.

+Accounts from survivors of the shipwreck say at least 65 people took to the sea in the boat that sank, French authorities said in a statement this afternoon.

+With two migrants still believed to be missing, a large-scale search and rescue operation involving two French aircraft, numerous boats and merchant vessels, the UK Coastguard and a British chartered ship continues.

-French authorities said around 50 people were rescued, with several brought off lifeboats on stretchers.
+About 58 people have been rescued, with several brought off lifeboats on stretchers.
 Six people were recovered in a serious condition but were later pronounced dead.

-The search is still underway, with up to 10 migrants still believed to be missing.
+At least 22 people were dropped off at Dover by UK crews while 36 were taken to the port of Calais on a French boat, France’s Maritime Prefecture of the Channel and the North Sea said.

 One volunteer told how migrants were using shoes to bale water out of the sinking boat.
 She told Reuters “there were too many on the boat”.